 Metadata laws came live today….
 Get VPN…

-Record brower history and share… if Google and Facebook are collecting data, why shouldn’t we?
+Record browser history and share… if Google and Facebook are collecting data, why shouldn’t we?

 Verizon’s network….
 They know all of that… retarget… privacy